jobergum/sample-apps/basic-search-java/README.md

  $ mvn clean package
  ```

-6. In the console, click "Deploy", and click to generate a deploy key; this downloads the key file.
+6. In the console, click "Deploy", and click to generate a deploy key; this downloads the key file to
-Set the `privateKeyFile` property in `pom.xml` to point to the key: `$HOME/Downloads/mytenant.myapp.myinstance.pem`,
+`$HOME/Downloads/my-tenant.my-application.my-instance.pem`
-then use it to deploy
+Set the `privateKeyFile` property in `pom.xml` to the absolute path of the key, then use it to deploy
 ```sh
 $ mvn vespa:deploy
 ```